awsdocs/aws-amplify-console-user-guide/doc_source/to-add-a-custom-domain-managed-by-amazon-route-53.md

 # Add a custom domain managed by Amazon Route 53<a name="to-add-a-custom-domain-managed-by-amazon-route-53"></a>

-**To add a custom domain managed by Amazon Route 53**
+**To add a custom domain managed by Route 53**

-1. Sign in to the AWS Management Console and open the [Amplify Console](https://console.aws.amazon.com/amplify/)\.
+1. Sign in to the AWS Management Console and open the [Amplify console](https://console.aws.amazon.com/amplify/)\.

 1. Choose your app that you want to connect to a custom domain\.